on July 30, 2018 (last modified on April 8, 2022) • 6 minute read

 Make sure you’ve gotten consent for using information to advertise before you upload it to Facebook.

 Custom audiences bring a new level of targeting to your Facebook ads.
-And with that detailed targeting comes great potential for converting leads into customers.
+And with that detailed targeting comes great potential for converting leads into customers as echoed by the experts surveyed in this Facebook ads research.

 So how will you know when you’ve landed on an audience that will continue to drive ROI?
 Download this free Facebook ads template and visualize your ad performance in minutes.